Menu

 Grandchildren

-Family relationships can be complicated, especially when those relationships cross generations.
+Family relationships can be complicated.
+This is especially the case when those relationships cross generations.
 As older adults often have adult children of their own, there may be issues involving grandchildren.
-Modern families take on a variety of forms and, in many cases, grandparents play a significant role in their grandchildren’s lives.
+Modern families take on a variety of forms.
+In many cases, grandparents play a significant role in their grandchildren’s lives.

-Factors such as divorce, remarriage and blended families may all impact the grandparent-grandchild relationship.
+Grandparents can sometimes take issue with the parents of their grandchildren.
 There may be disputes about how the grandchildren are being raised or how and when visits take place.
-Disagreements such as these are common and can sometimes be resolved like any other family dispute.
-When the parents of a grandchild separate or divorce, or where there are issues of neglect or abuse, resolving the conflict can be much more complicated.
+These issues are common and can sometimes be resolved like any other family dispute.
+Things like separation, divorce, neglect or abuse can make resolving the issue much more complicated.

 Sometimes grandchildren’s visits to grandparents stop when their parents separate or divorce.
 Sometimes grandparents want more control over the way their grandchildren are being raised.
 In some cases, if the parties are unable to resolve their disagreements, they turn to the courts.